-Beginning when a student reaches age 14, or earlier if appropriate, the Prior Written Notice must also indicate that one of the purposes of the meeting will be to develop transition services and/or postsecondary goals.
-When completing the Prior Written Notice the purpose of the meeting will be to:
+Beginning when a student reaches age 14, or earlier if appropriate, the Prior Written Notice must also indicate what one of the purposes of the meeting will be to develop transition services and/or postsecondary goals.

+When completing the Prior Written Notice, the purpose of the meeting will be to:

-- Develop transition services and/or postsecondary goals beginning at age 14; AND - Develop an Initial/Annual IEP and Educational Placement; or - Review/revise IEP.
+Develop transition services and/or postsecondary goals beginning at age 14; AND

+- Develop an Initial/Annual IEP and Educational Placement; or - Review/revise IEP.

-d.
-Manifestation Determination:
+Manifestation Determination

-If the IEP team is going to conduct a manifestation determination, the prior written notice must state that the purpose of the meeting is to:

-- Conduct a manifestation determination and propose a disciplinary change of placement; AND - Develop an Initial/Annual IEP and Educational Placement; or - Review/revise IEP.
+If the IEP team is going to conduct a manifestation determination, the prior written notice must state that the very suppose of the meeting is to: Conduct a manifestation determination and propose a disciplinary change of placement; AND Develop an Initial/Annual IEP and Educational Placement; or

+- Review/revise IEP.

 3.3.2.
-Parental Prior Notice - Proposed Meeting Arrangements

-Site-based special education staff is responsible for initiating and conducting meetings for the purpose of developing, reviewing, and revising the IEP of a student with a disability.
+Parental Prior Notice - Proposed Meeting Arrangements Site-based special education staff is responsible for initiating and conducting meetings for the purpose of developing, reviewing, and revising the IEP of a student with a disability.
 Within a reasonable time, but at least five school days (the charter school Best Practice is 10 days) or mutual agreement before a proposed IEP meeting, the site-based special education staff must provide prior notice of the meeting to the student's parent.
 The Parental Prior Notice - Proposed Meeting Arrangements must be completed in full.
-The Notice of Meeting Arrangement must indicate:
+The Notice of Meeting Arrangement must indicate

-- a. the purpose, time, and location of the meeting; - b. who will be in attendance at the meeting (not positions); - c. the student if the student is 14 years old or older prior to the next annual IEP; - d. the parent may bring to the meeting other people who have knowledge or special expertise regarding the student; - e. if the parent gives consent to the charter school to invite person(s) from outside agencies who can contribute to the development of the IEP.
+- who will be in attendance at the meeting (not positions); the student if the student is 14 years old or older prior to the next annual IEP; - the parent may bring to the meeting other people who have knowledge or special expertise regarding the student; if the parent gives consent to the charter school to invite person(s) from outside agencies who can contribute - to the development of the IEP